nhsconnect/gpconnect-messaging/pages/design/design_principles.md

 ### Re-usability: payload re-use ###

-In designing a payload to meet a particular use case, care has been taken to design the payload in such a way that it may be re-used to fulfil other identified uses cases through configuration change only.
+In designing a payload to meet a particular use case, care has been taken to design the payload in such a way that it may be re-used to fulfil other identified use cases through configuration change only.

 For example, the "Send federated encounter summary" use case makes use of the more general payload type [Send Document](senddocument.html).
 Should a future use case arise where a document needs to be sent, the same payload can be re-used.